arvidn/libtorrent/.github/CONTRIBUTING.rst

 When creating a pull request, please consider the following checklist:

-* make sure both travis-CI and appveyor builds are green.
+* make sure both CI is green ("Checks" on github).
 Note that on gcc and clang warnings are treated as errors.
 Some tests may be flapping, if so, please issue a rebuild of the specific build configuration.
 (I'm working on making all tests deterministic)